arthchan2003/AIDL_KB/README.md

 Anything that is **already answered**:
 - Questions that are answered in this Knowledge Base, e.g. "How do I learn deep learning or AI?"
 - Questions which can be answered easily by Googling

+### Group Related Questions

+#### Thanking for Acceptance

+In case you are wondering why your "Thank you for acceptance" message has been instantly closed, before you're going to send us series of hand-picked angry emojis, just think about it.
+Our group with thousands of people can't manage to welcome every new member individually.
+And as an older member, imagine you'd read 50 thousands of "thank you" messages or more.
+That doesn't seem very enriching, right?

+#### Filtering Out Beginner Questions

+If you believe that other members are often asking boring questions, such as "How do I start at AI, ML, ANN..." and you'd like to filter these out, we'd like you to just stop for a minute and think about it.

+We are happy to spread knowledge of AI and deep learning to everyone in the world.
+And we believe that it's important to be nice to beginners.
+There's a saying: 5 minutes before you learn something, you don't know something.

+If someone asks a question that has been already solved, just say them:

+*"Please take a look at this Knowledge Base part, you should have tons of ideas after reading them."*

 ## Frequently Asked Questions